Question

 - Linked custom transformers are those whose definition is contained within a separate .fmx file.
 Such a file enables the transformer to be used in multiple workspaces; for example by emailing them to other FME users, or by placing them in a shared directory.
 Linked transformers are coloured cyan within the workspace.

-Q: If I upload a workspace to FME Flow which contains an embedded transformer is that transformer available to the workspace on Flow?
+Q: If I upload a workspace to FME Flow that contains an embedded transformer, is that transformer available to the workspace on Flow?

 A: Yes.
 If the custom transformer is an embedded transformer, it is self-contained within the workspace - all you need to do is publish the workspace to FME Flow and it will work.

-Q: How do I upload my linked transformers up to FME Flow?
+Q: How do I upload my linked transformers to FME Flow?

-A: FME Flow will always try to find the transformer in the in FME_SHARED_RESOURCE_DIR first.
-If this is not there, then it will look for the transformer defined in the repository resource directory.
+A: FME Flow will always try to find the transformer in the FME_SHARED_RESOURCE_DIR first.
+If it does not find it, it will look for the transformer defined in the repository resource directory.